IGNF/Borea/README_ptfile_world_to_image.md

 | Y | coordinate y of the shot position |
 | Z | coordinate z altitude of the shot position |

+#### Detail of file of ground image points

+This point file is the coordinate file we're trying to calculate.
+With the point id, the image name and its column and line coordinates.
+In this case, we'll use it to find out which image the points are in, so as to know where to calculate them.
+The coordinates in this file are not taken into account.
+You can therefore put 2 columns of 0 after the point id and shot id.
+If you want to check an existing point file, you can put it in the file, as mentioned above, but the coordinate values are not taken into account.

 ### Detail for reading files

 To read the opk file, you can select a line interval to be read using the -f parameter for the first line and -z for the last line.
 If not set, the entire file will be read.
 Please note that the header in the file is not taken into account and must therefore either be skipped with the -f parameter or commented out with a # at the beginning of the line.
 You can therefore add comments to the file with a # at the beginning of the line.